vulongphan/auxify-backend/README.md

 6. To set the expire time for the collection if the index is not yet there, run this command `db.rooms.ensureIndex( { "createdAt": 1 }, { expireAfterSeconds: 14400 } )`

+7. Some stuff that may save some work load

+ssh -i auxify_db.pem ec2-user@3.131.26.14 in AuxifyLocal

 [mongodb-org-3.4]
 name=MongoDB Repository